GLRAzure/pokevision/README.md

  - Make sure you have at least five images for each pokemon
  - If you get an error, make sure you have trained your model and marked an iteration as default.
  - Too many images may cause over-training

+Future development ideas:
+ - Create a centralized automated scoring service that rates each project against a set of test images.
+ - Expand the web client to support training; scale imges to a reasonable size for uploading on slow networks